Goli Sheikholeslami named Politico CEO by new owner Axel Springer

-Axel Springer is a Berlin-based media company that boasts a presence more than 40 countries through brands such as Bild, Welt, Insider and now Politico.
+Axel Springer is a Berlin-based media company that boasts a presence in more than 40 countries through brands such as Bild, Welt, Insider and now Politico.
 The company employs more than 16,000 people worldwide.

-Sheikholeslami said her focus will be to take the 15-year-old company — which she called “a disruptive start-up that has excelled as it has grown” — into an “expansion phase” and move into new markets, even as Axel Springer has signaled its plans to invest more in Politico’s core American and European operations, as well as those of the much newer tech-focused site Protocol.
+Sheikholeslami said her focus will be to take the 15-year-old company — which she called “a disruptive start-up that has excelled as it has grown” — into an “expansion phase” and move into new markets, even as Axel Springer has signaled its plans to invest more in Politico’s core U.S. and European operations, as well as those of the much newer tech-focused site Protocol.

-Sheikholeslami previously served as the president and CEO of WNYC, New York’s flagship public radio operation.
+Sheikholeslami is wrapping up a two-year tenure as the president and CEO of WNYC, New York’s flagship public radio operation.
 Before that, she was CEO of Chicago Public Media and held senior positions at The Washington Post, Condé Nast and Time Warner.
+Her time at WNYC was marred by staff defections and internal strife, some of which began before she joined the organization.
+The Screen Actors Guild - American Federation of Television and Radio Artists filed a complaint in May with the National Labor Relations Board, accusing her handpicked WNYC Editor-in-Chief Audrey Cooper of waging a “coordinated and aggressive campaign” against internal critics.

 She will take the helm of Politico in February, according to a company memo reviewed by The Post.
-Under her purview is not only Politico and Politico Europe, but the recently launched technology site Protocol.
+Under her purview is not only Politico but also Protocol.

 Sheikholeslami is set to fill a position that was left vacant by investment banker and former Clinton administration official Patrick Steel, who had been the chief executive of Politico from 2017 to 2021.
-Before Steel, Politico’s previous owner, publisher and executive chairman Robert Allbritton briefly held the CEO position, which he took over after the early 2016 departure of Jim VandeHei, who left the company after an internal management dispute to create Axios.
+Before Steel, Politico’s previous owner, publisher and executive chairman Robert Allbritton, briefly held the CEO position, which he took over after the 2016 departure of Jim VandeHei, who left the company after an internal management dispute.

 Politico was founded in 2007 by two former Washington Post journalists, John F. Harris and VandeHei.
 Mike Allen, another Post veteran, joined as chief political reporter and soon became its most recognizable name.